-We all know that goals are fundamental to the accomplishment of things large and small.
+We all know that goal setting is fundamental to the accomplishment of things large and small.
 Every super achiever has the ability to set and follow through on their goals.
 But, have you ever wondered what is actually behind the proven power of goals?

-Whenever a success strategy has a proven track record for producing results, it can be advantageous to understand why.
-Once we identify where the power comes from, we immediately gain a greater appreciation for the value of each step involved.
-In addition, that understanding can help us to produce our desired results more consistently.
+Whenever a success strategy like goal setting has a proven track record for producing results, it can be advantageous to understand why.
+By identifying the power source behind goal setting , we immediately gain much greater insight into the value of each step involved.
+In addition, that understanding can help us to produce our desired results more accurately and consistently.

 1. The focus factor.
-One of the primary reasons that goals work so well is because they provide a clearly defined target on which to focus our energy.
+One of the primary reasons that goal setting work so well is because it provides a clearly defined target on which to focus our energy.
 With enough focus the human mind has the astounding ability to accomplish almost anything it sets out to achieve.
-However, without a clearly defined target that ability to focus is too diffused to generate the necessary energy.
+However, without a clearly defined target to aim at, our ability to focus becomes diffused and unable to produce the desired results.

 2. The visualization factor.
-Having crystal clear goals also allows us to utilize power of visualization and unleash significantly more energy than what is available from goal-setting alone.
-This is because when we visualize we are able to recruit some of the resources of our subconscious mind.
-The key factor here is the fact that while our conscious mind can discern the difference between an actual experience and one that we visualize, the subconscious mind cannot.
+Having crystal clear goals also allows us to utilize power of visualization and unleash significantly more energy than what is available from goal setting alone.
+This is because when we use visualization we are able to recruit some of the resources of our subconscious mind.
+You see, while our conscious mind can discern the difference between an actual experience and one that we visualize, the subconscious mind cannot.

 A visualized event has the ability to program our nervous system because it is seen and felt in the subconscious as though it is actually happening.
 So, even though the visualized experience is imagined, neurologically there is an experiential form of seeing, feeling and knowing being created.
 This registers as an actual memory that fosters a sense of confidence based on the perception that we have already successfully accomplished our goal.
 That’s the power of visualization!

-Your assignment this week: Imagine that you are achieving a goal and celebrating how it feels.
+It’s your turn to put this 3 part goal setting power source to work in your life.
+Try this: Imagine that you are achieving a goal and celebrating how wonderful it feels.
 Do this 30 times a day over the next seven days.
 To your conscious mind, you may just be imagining something that might never happen.
 But to the part of you that controls your astounding ability to achieve almost anything, it actually did happen.
 In fact, it happened over 200 times!

-When the pressure is on and you really need to come through, it is your ability to focus and the visualization based belief within you that will take over and lead you to success.
+When the pressure is on and you really need to come through, it is your ability to use focus and visualization to reinforce the belief that you will succeed.
 Your conscious mind may have doubts, but your nervous system will be preprogrammed to do what it has already done more than 200 times before and your reality will rearrange itself accordingly.

-Which of these 3 factors is your favorite?
+Which of these 3 goal setting factors is your favorite?